-- Verification must be performed through methods approved by the third-party auditing company and executed with data that can be shared with the advertiser pending execution of a non-disclosure agreement. - Campaigns should be verified following launch as agreed between the advertiser and the PoC media company. - Final audit report provided to the advertiser must be created by a PoC3-approved third-party auditing company. - For print and non-internet connected digital campaigns with a fixed asset in place or where placement is guaranteed, there must be an audit where individual campaign information (ads) and devices are verified as being present. - For print and static campaigns with no fixed asset in place or where distribution is guaranteed, there must be an audit providing verification of mailing receipts (when applicable) and delivery confirmation. - In the case of exam room programs with fixed assets where placement is guaranteed, each exam room must be audited, if possible. - If not possible, signed affidavits by office staff shall be deemed acceptable.
+- Verification must be performed through methods approved by the third-party auditing company and executed with data that can be shared with the advertiser pending execution of a non-disclosure agreement. - Campaigns should be verified following launch as agreed between the advertiser and the POC media company. - Final audit report provided to the advertiser must be created by a POCMA approved third-party auditing company. - For print and non-internet connected digital campaigns with a fixed asset in place or where placement is guaranteed, there must be an audit where individual campaign information (ads) and devices are verified as being present. - For print and static campaigns with no fixed asset in place or where distribution is guaranteed, there must be an audit providing verification of mailing receipts (when applicable) and delivery confirmation.